 The BBC has decided to make clear to licence fee payers which pages have been removed from Google's search results by publishing this list of links.

-Update 23/04/21: As part of some housekeeping on this site, we have amended how we publish these lists each month.
+Update 23/04/21: As part of some housekeeping on this site, we have amended how we these lists are displayed and published.
 We have slightly edited this post to reflect this.

 Setting out that view and so as to be as transparent as possible, the BBC has published guidance on the removal of content from its services, and I've written previously about how we manage BBC Online's archive.